-Newman’s Own Organics Grain Free Dog Food earns the Advisor’s highest rating of 5 stars.
+Newman’s Own Organics Dog Food receives the Advisor’s best rating of 5 stars.

-The Newman’s Own Organics Grain Free product line includes three canned dog foods.
+The Newman’s Own Organics product line includes the 3 canned dog foods listed below.

-Newman’s Own Organics Grain Free Beef Dog Food was selected to represent the others in the line for this review.
+Newman’s Own Organics Chicken Dinner for Dogs was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food